Michael Graziano: An action map in the motor cortex

 In Graziano's proposal, many of the complexities of the motor cortex, such as its overlapping maps of the body and its multiple areas with somewhat different mixtures of properties, may be a result of representing the many parts of the movement repertoire each with its own specialized computational requirements.
 Graziano suggests that the action-map view does not contradict the more traditional view of motor cortex as a set of fields with differing functions.
 Instead, the action map may help to explain why motor cortex is divided into functionally distinct fields and why the fields are arranged spatially as they are.

 Other researchers have since found a similar, ethological organization to motor cortical regions in monkeys, prosimians, cats, and rats.
+Notwithstanding, direct tests of the idea that the motor cortex contains a movement repertoire have not corroborated this hypothesis.
+Varying the initial position of the forelimb does not change the muscle synergies evoked by microstimulation of a motor cortical point.
+Consequently, the evoked movements reach nearly the same final end point and posture, with variability.
+However, the movement trajectories are quite different depending on the initial limb posture and the starting position of the paw.
+The evoked movement trajectory is most natural when the forelimb lays pendant ~ perpendicular to the ground (i.e., in equilibrium with the gravitational force).
+From other starting positions, the movements do not appear natural.
+The paths of the paw are curved with changes and reversals of direction and the passive influence of the gravitational force on the movements is obvious.
+These observations demonstrate that while the output of the cortical point evokes a seemingly coordinated limb movement from a rest position, it does not specify a particular movement direction or a controlled trajectory from other initial positions.
+Thus, in natural conditions a controlled movement must depend on the coordinated activation of a multitude of cortical points, terminating at a final locus of motor cortical activity, which holds the limb at a spatial location.